 - 55.8.3 Refreshments may include drinks, energy supplements, foodstuffs or any other item other than water.
 The Organisers will determine which refreshments it will provide based on prevailing conditions. - 55.8.4 Refreshments will normally be provided by the Organisers but it may permit athletes to provide their own, in which case the athlete shall nominate at which stations they shall be made available to them.
 Refreshments provided by the athletes shall be kept under the supervision of officials designated by the Organisers from the time that the refreshments are lodged by the athletes or their representatives.
-Those officials shall ensure that the refreshments are not altered or tampered with in any way. - 55.8.5 The Organisers shall delineate, by barriers, tables or markings on the ground, the area from which refreshments can be received or collected.
+Those officials shall ensure that the refreshments are not altered or tampered with in any way. - 55.8.5 The Organisers shall delineate, by barriers, tables or markings on the ground, the area from which refreshments can be collected or received.
 It should not be directly in the line of the measured route.
 Refreshments shall be placed so that they are easily accessible to, or may be put by authorised persons into the hands of, the athletes.
 Such persons shall remain inside the designated area and not enter the course nor obstruct any athlete.
-No official or authorised person shall, under any circumstances, move beside an athlete while they are taking refreshment or water. - 55.8.6 In competitions held under paragraphs 1.1, 1.2, 1.3 and 1.6 of the International Competition definition, a maximum of two officials per Member may be stationed at any one time inside the area designated for them.
+No official or authorised person shall, under any circumstances, move beside an athlete while they are taking refreshment or water. - 55.8.6 In competitions held under paragraphs 1. (a), (b), (c) and 2. (a), (b) of the World Rankings Competition definition, a maximum of two officials per Member may be stationed at any one time inside the area designated for them.